claudiologiudice/ML-DL-REVIEW/README.md

 <ul>Database
   <li><a href="https://github.com/claudiologiudice/ML-DL-REVIEW/blob/main/ML_DL_review_articles.db.tar.gz">ML_DL_review_articles.db.tar.gz</a></li>
-  Enable full text searching by creating a virtual table using the fts4 engine.
+  <br>Enable full text searching by creating a virtual table using the fts4 engine.
   <br><b>Note.</b> These steps are mandatory in order to use any of our scripts that refer to the database.
   <br>Open a terminal and type:
   <br>sqlite3 ML_DL_review_articles.db